Philippines CRS savings group member smiling

 More than 35% of our programming focuses on emergency relief.
 Once we meet immediate needs for food, water and shelter, we move to rebuilding and reconstruction, helping people suffering from natural disasters, chronic emergencies and conflict reclaim their lives and build resilience

-We employ and partner with cutting edge agricultural experts from soil and seed to plant genetics and value chain development.
+We employ and partner with cutting edge agricultural experts in many specialized disciplines from soil and seed to plant genetics and value chain development.
 We also know that chronic hunger affects health, growth, learning and income potential.
 That’s why many of our projects combine health care, microfinance and literacy with sustainable agriculture.

 CRS helps build healthy families, bringing quality care to communities with little or no access to health services of any kind.
 We also work with local partners and governments to strengthen health-care systems, ensuring long-term sustainability.
 We focus on people at greatest risk—mothers, infants and very young children—but our projects address a range of health challenges throughout life.